-Gabapentin (GBP) is originally an anticonvulsant drug, but it’s sometimes used for migraine and headache prevention.
-The original use for gabapentin is for seizure preventative for patients with epilepsy, or to alleviate the uncomfortable symptoms of shingles.
+Often known for its brand names Horizant, Neurontin, or Gralise, Gabapentin (GBT) is an anticonvulsant drug, but it’s sometimes used for migraine and headache prevention.
+Its original use is for seizure prevention for patients with epilepsy, or to alleviate the uncomfortable symptoms of shingles.

 Gabapentin and Migraine Prevention

-Being an anticonvulsant, the theory behind using gabapentin for migraines is that its ability to calm nerve impulses could help avert migraines.
-Gabapentin may ease the brain’s electrical activities by settling excitatory neurotransmitters and blocking calcium channels.
+Gabapentin may also ease the brain’s electrical activities by settling excitatory neurotransmitters and blocking calcium channels.

 Gabapentin isn’t usually prescribed as a primary migraine preventative.
 It’s typically added to work in conjunction with other therapies, or used when other medications haven’t worked for the patient.
 As a preventative measure rather than an acute treatment, gabapentin needs to be taken continuously.